MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/warehousing-for-on-premise-deployments.md

 ## Certificates

 Make sure that the devices with the app installed have the right certificates to access the resources.
-If you are using self-signed certificates, these will need to be installed on each device.
+If you are using self-signed certificates, these will need to be installed on each device by importing the star(AX) and ADFS to the trusted route of the Computer account/user account.
+(Please note self-signed certificates can only be used on Windows devices and not on Android and IOS).
 For more information, see [Create and export a self-signed certificate](https://technet.microsoft.com/en-us/library/ff710475(v=ws.10).aspx).

 ## Configure the application